cldmnky/vault-jwt-go/README.md

 # vault-jwt-go
-Sign jwr-go tokens using the transit secret backend in Vault
+Sign and verify jwr(-go) tokens using the transit secret backend in Vault